 Sugar biofuels industry an urgent priority, says Steenhuisen

-Minister says there are opportunities for SA to decommission coal-fired power stations in Mpumalanga and the sugar industry to provide alternative energies and create jobs in the modernised energy sector
+Agriculture minister says there are opportunities to decommission coal power stations and for sugar industry to provide alternative energies and create jobs

 25 February 2025 - 04:30